 Chlorine quickly dissolves to begin sanitizing the water.
 Chlorine can get applied to water in different ways.
 You can use chlorine sticks or tablets in floating dispensers or place them in the skimmer basket.
 You can even use online or offline chlorine feeders.

-Over time, as these compounds continue to build up, the efficacy of the chlorine and its killing power get reduced.
+Over time, as these compounds continue to build up, the chlorine’s efficacy and killing power get reduced.
 At this point, a shock treatment is needed to burn off the inactive chloramines.

-Reaching what is called breakpoint chlorination is essential to shock the pool because it oxidizes all of the water, and the strong chlorine bond gets broken, which then revitalizes the pool.
+Reaching breakpoint chlorination is essential to shock the pool because it oxidizes all of the water, and the strong chlorine bond gets broken, revitalizing the pool.

 On the other hand, bromine only comes in 1” tablets or granules.
-Since bromine dissolves at a slow rate, it can be difficult to raise it quickly if the bromine levels drop.
+Since bromine dissolves slowly, it can be difficult to raise it quickly if the bromine levels drop.
 However, bromine boosters can get used to raising the level of bromide ions when needed rapidly.

 As bromine works, bromines get produced as it disinfects the pool.
 However, unlike chloramines, they continue to disinfect and do not burn your eyes or have an odor.
 Bromines can reactivate via a shock treatment, but chloramines are merely burned off and removed from the pool.